rsvordz/Student-mental-health/Backend/readme.md

 # Student Mental Health

 This is a councelling web application built with Django and PostgreSQL.
-It allows users to book sessions, chat with a chatbot, and retrieve their previously saved conversations.
+It allows users to be able to view available times for counselling sessions, book sessions, chat with a chatbot in relations to mental-health issues,  retrieve their previously saved conversations and delete them as well.

 ## Getting Started